The swelling is most often caused by an infection. It is most often caused by a virus.

 - Complete loss of voice or severe change in voice lasting longer than a few days

-Laryngitis will often go away on its own once the underlying cause is managed.
-Underlying causes may require medication, treatment, or simply time.
+Laryngitis will often go away on its own.
+Some causes may require medicine or treatment.

 Swelling and discomfort of the vocal cords can be managed with home care, such as: